progenetix/progenetix.github.io-legacy/docs/html/_sources/classifications-and-ontologies.md.txt

 developed and provide several code mapping resources through repositories, the Progenetix website and APIs.

-## Diagnoses, Phenotypes and Histoloies
+## Diagnoses, Phenotypes and Histologies

 ### NCIt coding of tumor samples